ku-fpg/ku-fpg.github.io/teaching/EECS_448_S20_Lab3.md

 Important changes:

--   All variables are declared with the key words `var`
+-   All variables are declared with the key words `let`
 -   There is no explicit class key word (see reference below)
 -   JS files don\'t include each other, instead they are all included in your HTML document